opleary/PHP2650Project/index.md

 **Random Survival Forest Implementation**

-In hyperparameter tuning, we found that an mtry value of 1 and a nodesize of 5 produced the lowest out-of-bag error (0.107).
+In hyperparameter tuning which was done using the `tune` function from the `e1071` package in R, we found that an mtry value of 1 and a nodesize of 5 produced the lowest out-of-bag error (0.107)[16].

 ![PBC OOB Error on Parameter Values](index_files/figure-markdown_strict/parampbc-1.png)